-In our previous articles on nmap - we ran everything from the command line interface of various Linux distributions.
+In our previous articles on nmap ( Getting Started with nmap and Deeper Scanning with nmap and Even Deeper Scanning with nmap and Advanced nmap Scripting Engine) we ran everything from the command line interface of various Linux distributions.
 When you install nmap, you also get something called 'Zenmap' which is the graphical user interface front end for nmap.

 Some people prefer this front end.
 So let's fire it up in Parrot and see what it looks like.
 The first thing I did was switch to the root user: